 “We’re not having to work for every bit of money any more,” she says: word of mouth means firms sometimes approach them.
 Their largest partnership, with property developers Berkeley Homes, came about when an employee proposed Providence Row as a charity partner.

-But even without lots of cold-calling, the team needs to be proactive and ensure opportunities are clearly communicated, Stephanie says.
+But even without lots of cold-calling, the team needs to be proactive and ensure opportunities are clearly communicated, Harvey says.
 “We still need to make sure we have a strong local presence, a clear website, that our social media is good, that we’re at the right events and we're talking to people.”

 Her team have also fought hard to connect the charity’s beneficiaries more closely with fundraising efforts — for example using more case studies to share their personal stories, and choosing real photos over stock images.
 Colleagues were initially wary, but have become more trusting that those stories will be used sensitively.
-“Not everyone wants to talk about their experience, but for a lot of people it’s quite an empowering thing to do,” Stephanie says.
+“Not everyone wants to talk about their experience, but for a lot of people it’s quite an empowering thing to do,” Harvey says.

 Providence Row’s fundraising team has a relatively small spend (£20,000) outside salary costs, which in 2016 included the costs of a small campaign appealing for firms to volunteer with and fundraise for the charity.
 This led to several initial leads and a donation of £5,000.
 Identifying and contacting potential partners was also useful in the medium-term: the team now knows which companies will be looking for new charity partnerships in one or two years’ time and can invest in growing these relationships.